 If you're interested in sales and willing to get an insurance license, working as a home-based life insurance sales representative can be a good entry-level job opportunity.
-Life insurance companies like Globe Life typically publish recruiting information on their websites, and you can also find opportunities advertised on Indeed and other job search websites.
+Life insurance companies like Globe Life typically publish recruiting information on their websites, and you can also find opportunities advertised on ZipRecruiter and other job search websites.
 While successful agents can earn quite a bit of money, these jobs typically pay only sales commission.

 Looking for work that allows for maximum flexibility while allowing you to get experience performing a wide variety of tasks?
 Register with sites like Clickworker and Fiverr to get started, and begin claiming microtasks to earn a few dollars at a time.
 Once you get into a rhythm, if you find you enjoy this approach to work, branch out by registering with Upwork, where you'll find microtasks, longer-term freelance opportunities, and maybe even some ongoing projects.